Resistance movement

 Organizations and individuals critical of foreign intervention and supporting forms of organized movement (particularly where citizens are affected) tend to favor the term.
 When such a resistance movement uses violence, those favorably disposed to it may also speak of freedom fighters.
 Both phrases -- resistance movement and freedom fighters -- can become contentious terms for what other observers might describe as terrorists.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Resistance movement" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Resistance movement" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools